opencobra/cobrapy/INSTALL.rst

 -----------------

-If you heed our recommendation to use Anaconda, you can open an Anaconda shell and install COBRApy from the ``bioconda`` channel.
-Soon it should also be available from the ``conda-forge`` channel.
+If you heed our recommendation to use Anaconda, you can open an Anaconda shell and install COBRApy from the ``conda-forge`` channel.

 .. code-block:: console

-    conda install -c bioconda cobra
+    conda install -c conda-forge cobra

 Installation for development
 ============================